The Sunday Times Bestseller and BBC Radio 2 Book Club Pick.

 Winter, 1617.
 The sea around the remote Norwegian island of Vardø is thrown into a reckless storm.
 A young woman, Maren, watches as the men of the island, out fishing, perish in an instant.
 Vardø is now a place of women.

 Eighteen months later, a sinister figure arrives.
 Summoned from Scotland to take control of a place at the edge of the civilized world, Absalom Cornet knows what he needs to do to bring the women of the island to heel.
 With him travels his young wife, Ursa.
 In her new home, and in Maren, Ursa finds something she has never seen before: independent women.
 But Absalom sees only a place flooded with a terrible evil, one he must root out at all costs . . .

 'Beautiful and chilling' – Madeline Miller, author of Circe

-'The Mercies took my breath away' Tracy Chevalier, author of Girl With a Pearl Earring
+'Took my breath away' – Tracy Chevalier, author of Girl with a Pearl Earring

 The Mercies is among the best novels I’ve read in years.
 In addition to its beautiful writing, its subject matter is both enduring and timely

 A gripping novel inspired by a real-life witch hunt.
 Hargrave’s prose is visceral and immersive; the muddy, cold life and politics of a fishing village leap to vivid life.
 But her most vital insights are about the human heart: how terrifyingly quickly prejudices can turn into murder, and how desperately we need love and courage to oppose it.
 Beautiful and chilling

 Madeline Miller, author of Circe

 Haunting and beautiful in equal measure, The Mercies is an intimate telling of an essential universal story